finix-payments/finix-pax-mpos-android-sdk-demo-app/README.md

 ```
 fun startTransaction(
      amount: Long,
-  transactionType: String,
+     transactionType: TransactionType,
      transactionCallback: MPOSTransactionCallback,
-  configureEMVResponseCallback: MPOSEMVProcessingCallback
+     configureEMVResponseCallback: MPOSEMVProcessingCallback,
+     splitTransfers: List<SplitTransfer>? = null,
+     tags: Map<String, String>? = null
  )
 amount : amount in cents for $10.10 this value would be 1010
-transactionType : "Sale", "Auth", Refund" only one of these values should be passed
+transactionType: SALE, AUTH, REFUND (one of these values should be passed)
-transactionCallback : Exposes functions which are invoked with status of the transaction or the Transaction Result
+transactionCallback : Callback interface that provides updates on the transaction status or the TransactionResult
 configureEMVResponseCallback: Exposes functions which are invoked to with status of authorizing a card insert
+splitTransfers: Optional list of split merchant details to be passed if split transfers are enabled
+tags: A list of key–value pairs for attaching additional metadata to the transaction

 interface MPOSTransactionCallback {
     fun onSuccess(result: TransactionResult?) // Called if the transaction is successfully processed